jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

 Optional Properties
 -------------------

-The example provides for a certain amount of customization for the `mvn:exec` plugin using the system properties.
+The example provides for a certain amount of customization for the `mvn:exec` plug-in using the system properties.

 * `username`